 - Pour the cream on top of the apples.

 - Place the springform pan on a baking sheet, or wrap the bottom in tin foil just in case there is a leak in your springform pan!
-Bake for 45 minutes.
+Bake for 45-50 minutes.
+The actual baking time can vary depending on the size of pan you use.

 - Remove from the oven and place on a cooling rack.